Create and work with issues

 Progressing the issue

 Every issue has a lifecycle.
-In JIRA Core, the lifecycle of an issue is managed by a workflow.
-A workflow consists of the issue statuses (e.g. To Do) and the transitions between each status (e.g. Start progress).
-In this step, you'll start working on your issue by transitioning it from the To Do to In Progress statuses.
+In Jira Core, the lifecycle of an issue is managed by a workflow.
+A workflow consists of the issue statuses, like To Do, and the transitions between each status (Start progress, for example).
+In this step, you'll start working on your issue by transitioning it from To Do to In Progress.

-Notice that resolving an issue prompts you to enter more information, whereas starting progress on the issue did not.
+Notice that resolving an issue prompts you to enter more information, whereas starting progress on the issue didn't.
 Some issue transitions have screens associated with them in the workflow associated with your project.
 Remember, a project can only have one workflow associated with it.

 Assign the issue to another user